SeldonIO/seldon-core/docs/source/contents/cli/docs/seldon_pipeline.md

 ### Synopsis

-pipelines allow you to join modles together into inference graphs.
+pipelines allow you to join models together into inference graphs.

 ```
 seldon pipeline <subcomand> [flags]